Gaza Strip under Hamas: Prelude to division

 Conflict between Fatah and Hamas began simmering when Hamas won the Palestinian legislative elections in January 2006.
 Israel and the Quartet—comprising the United States, the European Union, Russia and the United Nations—demanded that the new Hamas government accept all previous agreements, recognize Israel's right to exist, and renounce violence; when Hamas refused, they cut off aid to the Palestinian Authority.

 Major conflict erupted in Gaza in December 2006, when the Hamas executive authority attempted to replace the Palestinian police as the primary authority in Gaza.

-On 8 February 2007 Saudi-sponsored negotiations in Mecca produced an agreement on a Palestinian national unity government.
+On 8 February 2007, Saudi-sponsored negotiations in Mecca produced an agreement on a Palestinian national unity government.
 The agreement was signed by Mahmoud Abbas on behalf of Fatah and Khaled Mashal on behalf of Hamas.
 The new government was called on to achieve Palestinian national goals as approved by the Palestine National Council, the clauses of the Basic Law and the National Reconciliation Document (the "Prisoners' Document") as well as the decisions of the Arab summit.

-In March 2007, the Palestinian Legislative Council approved formation a national unity government with 83-3 vote.
+In March 2007, the Palestinian Legislative Council approved formation a national unity government with 83–3 vote.
 Government ministers were sworn in by Abbas, the president on the Palestinian National Authority, at ceremonies held in Gaza and Ramallah.
 In June that year, Hamas took control of the Gaza Strip from the national unity government after forcing out Fatah.

 On 14 June 2007, Abbas announced the dissolution of the former unity government and declared a state of emergency.
-He dismissed Ismail Haniya as prime minister and appointed Salam Fayyad in his place, giving him the task of building a new government.

-Nonetheless, Hamas rejected the decree of Abbas and said the Ismail Haniya government would remain in office and continue to function as the government of the Palestinian National Authority.
+He dismissed Ismail Haniyeh as prime minister and appointed Salam Fayyad in his place, giving him the task of building a new government.
+Nonetheless, Hamas rejected the decree of Abbas and said the Ismail Haniyeh government would remain in office and continue to function as the government of the Palestinian National Authority.